robnewman/django-dev/shapes/README.markdown

 ```

 # Detail

+## __init__.py
-__init__.py tells Django that the current directory
+Tells Django that the current directory
 is a package and where you define any
 package-level initialization code.

 You define:
-* Application models in models.py
++ Application models in models.py
-* Any tests (for TDD) in tests.py
++ Any tests (for TDD) in tests.py
-* Your application specific views in views.py
++ Your application specific views in views.py

 # Create the database tables
 Once you have defined your models, you sync with the